tomjoht/tomjoht.github.io/_restapicourse/restapi1_7.md

 JSON stands for JavaScript Object Notation.
 It's the most common way REST APIs return information.
 Through Javascript, you can easily parse through the JSON and display it on a web page.

 Some APIs return information in both JSON and XML.
-But if you're trying to parse through the information and render it on the web, JSON fits into the existing JavaScript + HTML toolset that powers most web pages.
+But if you're trying to parse through the response and render it on the web, JSON fits much better into the existing JavaScript + HTML toolset that powers most web pages.

 JSON has two types of basic structures: objects and arrays.